 1/2 a cup of water

 - First, you want to make sure your phyllo dough and cheese is defrosted and ready to go.
 Then you take all the phyllo and start shredding it with your hands; doesn’t have to be perfect.
 The strands should be around the size of a grain of rice; a little longer is fine too.
 Add the melted butter to the shredded phyllo along with the kanafeh dye and mix with your hands till you get a nice light orange color.

 - Then, take a little less than half of your phyllo dough and spread evenly across a baking pan about 9×13 in. in size.
-Crumble your cheese in a separate bowl and then add that evenly on top of your phyllo layer.
+Crumble your cheese in a separate bowl with the ricotta and then add that evenly on top of your phyllo layer.
 Add the rest of your phyllo generously along the top of the cheese.
 Patted down the layers as you go.